3

 RAF).
 “CV” was first painted on 3SQN Tomahawks around the

 start of 1942.
-(Prior to that, the Tomahawks had shown
+(Previously, the Tomahawks had displayed

-only individual aircraft letters. - Although that hadn’t stopped
+only individual aircraft letters, but that hadn’t stopped 3SQN notching

 “CV”